andy-lz/CoronaVirus/README.md

 # CoronaVirus
-Disease Visualizer in p5.js -- inspired by Conway's Game of Life and recent events surrounding the CoronaVirus epidemic.
+Disease Visualizer in p5.js -- inspired by Conway's Game of Life and recent events surrounding the coronavirus epidemic.

 # Warning